 - Smart manufacturing.
 Multiphysics models of autoclave and out-of-autoclave curing.
 Porosity nucleation and growth during curing.

 - Structural Composites (Dr. C. González, Programme leader)

 - Design & Simulation of Composite Structures (Dr. C. Lópes)

 - High Performance Polymer Nanocomposites (Dr. D.-Y. Wang)

 - Nanomechanics (Dr. J. M. Molina-Aldareguía)

-- X-ray Characterization of Materials (Dr. F. Sket)
+- In-situ processing and mechanical characterization of materials (Dr. F. Sket)